-The Skilled Legal Help You Need When Charged With Drunk Driving
+The Skilled Legal Help You Need When Facing Drunk Driving Charges

 I truly believe that in every bad decision there is a chance to make a better one in the future.
 I will help change how the prosecution and judge will look at your case and any DUI/DWI charges, so that you are able to get on with your life.
 Mitigation, not litigation, will help you move on faster.
 Contact my law firm, David M. Lurie, to learn more about how I can help you.

 Driving while intoxicated or driving while under the influence of alcohol or narcotics (DWI or DUI) are serious offenses that carry heavy penalties for repeat offenders.
 If you are charged as a prior, persistent, chronic or aggravated offender (2nd, 3rd, 4th, 5th offense or more), you need an experienced DWI/DUI criminal defense lawyer.
 The terms above are the ones used in the Missouri statutes.
-The Kansas statutes refer to them as first conviction, second conviction, third conviction, and fourth or subsequent convictions.
+The Kansas statutes refer to them as first, second, third, and fourth or subsequent convictions.

 If you have previous arrests and are being charged as a prior, persistent, chronic or aggravated offender (2nd, 3rd, 4th, 5th offense or more), you face much stiffer penalties.
 Your previous record will be a factor, regardless of whether you had a prior offense “taken care of.”
 Even if the prior offense doesn’t appear on your official driving record, it will most likely appear in records available to law enforcement and the prosecution — leaving potential exposure to felony prosecution under the prior, persistent, chronic and aggravated offender statutes in Missouri.
 If you are a prior offender, it is necessary for you to get an experienced Lee’s Summit and Kansas City DUI defense attorney, like me.